Dharmendra432/todo-app/todo-app/README.md

-# 📝 Todo App
+# 📝 To-Do List App (React + Vite)

-A simple Todo List application built using React.
-Users can add and delete tasks easily.
+A simple and user-friendly To-Do List application built using React and Vite.
+Users can add, delete, edit, and mark tasks as completed.

 ---